Text Link

 How long does it take for laxatives to work?

-By the time laxatives kick in, the small intestine has typically already had the time to absorb the calories from any food that has been consumed, with the resulting effect merely pushing out redistributed water, plus the bulk of any indigestible fibers in the intestines and any waste already in the colon.
+By the time laxatives kick in, the small intestine has typically already had time to absorb the nutrients from any food that has been consumed, with the resulting effect merely pushing out redistributed water, plus the bulk of any indigestible fibers in the intestines and any waste already in the colon.

-For these reasons, abusing laxatives does not result in weight loss beyond temporary reduction in body water, and this disordered behavior can cause substantial health consequences.
+For these reasons, abusing laxatives does not result in weight loss beyond a temporary reduction in body water, and this disordered behavior can cause substantial health consequences.

 Other effects of laxatives